 Method m2 behaves just like m1 in that it throws NullPointerException if a client passes null.
-Therefore, their specifications should be identical (the argument is @NonNull), so the checker will issue the same warning if a client might pass null.
+Therefore, their specifications should be identical (the formal parameter type is annotated with @NonNull), so the checker will issue the same warning if a client might pass null.